All Episodes

 There's only $15 million left of the Jeb money.

-That's a lot of money we're talking about here to ask people to donate first to some guy who doesn't get there and now throw in again on Rubio, because he's got the establishment backing, but he hasn't won anything yet.
+That's a lot of money we're talking about here to ask people to donate first to some guy who doesn't get there and now throw in again On Rubio, because he's got the establishment backing, but he hasn't won anything yet.

-Hill Rushmore at the EIB Network.
+El Rushbo at the EIB network.

 Back after this, folks.